Data Quality Metric Library

 Consequence of Poor Quality Data

-Impacts on setting levels of service, network analysis, renewal and maintenance programme development, condition surveys and achievement and other types of reporting.
+Incorrectly defined sealed and unsealed networks can impact setting levels of service, network analysis, renewal and maintenance programme development, condition surveys and achievement and other types of reporting.

 Potential reason(s) for not being at the expected standard unique to this metric